Spatial birth-death swap chains: Spatial point processes

 \section{Spatial point processes}

-Dyer and Greenhill~\cite{dyerg2000b} first introduced a swap move for hard core processes living in discrete spaces.
-Here their method is extended to more general point processes where the points can lie in continuous spaces and repulsion can be weaker than hard core.
+Dyer and Greenhill \cite{dyerg2000b} first introduced a swap move for hard core point processes in discrete spaces.
+In this section their method is extended to more general point processes.

-Following~\cite{carterp1972}, the `Carter-Prenter exponential space' will be used as the state space.
-Consider a separable measure space $(S,{\cal B},\lambda)$ where $0 < \lambda(S) < \infty$ and ${\cal B}$ contains all singletons.
-For example, both finite spatial point processes and marked point processes can be included in this framework.
+For ease of exposition, we consider here point processes that do not contain multiple points.
+Let $S$ be a separable measurable set, and $\lambda$ be a diffuse measure on $S$ (so $\lambda(\{v\}) = 0$ for all $v \in S$) such that $\lambda(S) < \infty$.
+(Typically $S$ is a bounded Borel set of $\mathbf{R}^2$.)
+Then a~Poisson point process is a finite subset of $S$ chosen as follows.
+First, let $N$ be a Poisson distributed random variable with parameter $\lambda(S)$.
+Next, let $X_1,\ldots,X_N$ be independently and identically distributed (i.i.d.) and drawn from the probability distribution $\lambda(\cdot)/\lambda(S)$.
+Then $\{X_1,\ldots,X_N\}$ (called a \textit{configuration}) is a draw from a Poisson point process with intensity measure $\lambda(\cdot)$ over $S$.
+Let $\mu$ be the distribution of the configuration and $\Omega$ the set of all possible configurations.
+More details of $\mu$ and $\Omega$ can be found in \cite{carterp1972,preston1977}.

-For simple spatial data $S$ is usually a bounded Borel set of $\mathbf{R}^2$ and $\lambda$ is typically Lebesgue measure.
-Other information can then be added to the points as marks.
-For example, Harkness and Isham~\cite{harknessi1983} studied locations of ants nests in a rectangular region $R$.
-Since there were two types of ants, $S = R \times \{0,1\}$ and $\lambda$ is the cross product of Lebesgue measure and a measure on $\{0,1\}$.
+As an example of data modeled using these types of processes, Harkness and Isham~\cite{harknessi1983} studied locations of ant nests in a rectangular region $R$.
+With two types of ants, $S = R \times\{0,1\}$ and $\lambda$ is the product of Lebesgue and a measure on $\{0,1\}$.